nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

 ![Page Load Time](media/lab10_chrome_page_loadtime.png)

 Final Check - did you notice just how much difference in response time there is, between the cache HITS vs the cache EXPIRED JuiceShop pages?
+Perhaps not, as you are running a local K8s cluster, Ingress Controller, and Chrome all on the same machine in this workshop.
+But...in the real world - with real users, real Internet, real WANs, real phones, tablets, laptops; you might find that NGINX Caching will provide superior performance.

 <br/>